 If you want to help boost your piggy’s fluid intake, use peaches.
 These fruits are refreshing and hydrating because they are 80 % water.

 Peaches pass the test of being nutrient-dense fruits.
-Besides vitamin C, they have vitamin K, E, magnesium, manganese, folate, phosphorous, zinc, potassium, iron, niacin, and choline.
+Besides vitamin C, they have vitamin K, E, magnesium, manganese, folate, phosphorus, zinc, potassium, iron, niacin, and choline.

 Also, baby guinea pigs can benefit from this composition plus the fruit’s calories to acquire sufficient energy required for growth and development.